-- Immediately after discovering water coming from your furnace or accumulating around the heating system, take the bold step to power it off.
+- Right after discovering water coming from your furnace or accumulating around the heating system, take the bold step to power it off.
 Switch the system off, and then go ahead to turn the main switch off.
-If you can’t do any of the above, you would better turn the heating system off right from your home’s fuse box.
+If you can’t do any of the above, turning the heating system off right from your home’s fuse box is better.

-- When you’re fully convinced the furnace is off, clean the accumulated water from your heating system.
+- Convinced that the furnace is off, clean the accumulated water from your heating system.
 Stagnant water flooding around your furnace system can damage the unit.

 - If you aren’t busy, inspect and clean the air filters.
 Unclog any clogged air filters and make sure you leave them clean.
 You can use a water-safe vacuum to extract anything clogging the filters.

 - Put on the heating system.
-If you don’t detect any leaks after igniting the heating system, it’s possible the problem was coming from clogged filters.
+If you don’t detect any leaks after igniting the heating system, the problem may come from clogged filters.
 However, if the furnace still leaks, you want to call your furnace repair for quick solutions.